joshuar/go-hass-agent/README.md

 - For **Arch**, use the `.tar.zst`.

-For other distributions not listed above, you can try the binary, or build it yourself from source (see [development](docs/development.md)).
-Note that while Go is known for statically compiled binaries that "run anywhere", the Fyne UI toolkit used by **go-hass-agent** makes use of shared libraries that may need to be installed as well.
+For other distributions not listed above, you can try the binary, or build it yourself from source (see development [docs](docs/README.md)).
+Note that while Go is known for statically compiled binaries that "run anywhere", the Fyne UI toolkit used by Go Hass Agent makes use of shared libraries that may need to be installed as well.

 ## 🖱️ Usage

-**go-hass-agent** runs as a tray icon by default.
+Go Hass Agent runs as a tray icon by default.
 It is operating system, distribution and desktop-environment agnostic and should manifest itself in any tray of any desktop environment.

 ### First-run

-On first-run, **go-hass-agent** will display a window where you will need to enter some details, so it can register itself with a Home Assistant instance to be able to report sensors and receive notifications.
+On first-run, Go Hass Agent will display a window where you will need to enter some details, so it can register itself with a Home Assistant instance to be able to report sensors and receive notifications.